STAMP-project/test-runner/README.md

 ##### Output

-The output of all `runTests()` API is a `eu.stamp_project.testrunner.listener.TestListener`.
+The output of all `runTests()` API is a [`eu.stamp_project.testrunner.listener.TestListener`](https://github.com/STAMP-project/testrunner/blob/master/src/main/java/eu/stamp_project/testrunner/listener/TestListener.java#L14).

 This object provides all the information needed about the execution of test methods:

-   * `getRunningTests()`: the list of test methods that have been executed.
+   * `getRunningTests()`: returns the list of test methods that have been executed.
-   * `getPassingTests()`: the list of test methods that succeed.
+   * `getPassingTests()`: returns the list of test methods that succeed.
-   * `getFailingTests()`: the list of test methods that failed.
+   * `getFailingTests()`: returns the list of test methods that failed.
-   * `getAssumptionFailingTests()`: the list of test methods that have a failing assumption.
+   * `getAssumptionFailingTests()`: returns the list of test methods that have a failing assumption.
 For example, in JUnit4 one can make assumptions using `org.junit.Assume` API, _e.g._ `Assume.assumeTrue(myBoolean)`.
 If the assumption does not hold, it is not necessary because the program is broken but rather than the test is irrelevant in the current state, _e.g._ one can make dedicated test to a platform.
-   * `getIgnoredTests()`: the list of test methods that are ignored.
+   * `getIgnoredTests()`: returns the list of test methods that are ignored.

-The method `TestListener#aggregate(TestListener that)` allows to aggregate the results it returns a new `TestListener` that contains both test results, _i.e._ test result of the caller and the parameter.
+The method `TestListener#aggregate(TestListener that)` allows to aggregate the results.
+It returns a new `TestListener` that contains both test results, _i.e._ test result of the caller and the parameter.
 Example:

 ```java
 TestListener result1 = EntryPoint.runTests(classpath, eu.stamp_project.MyFirstTest);